deep-river/currency-rates-visualization/README.md

 # currency-rates-visualization
 A demo project using flask and Echarts.
-Simply requests data from web API and shows charts of exchange rates of some currencies against USD.
+Simply requests data from web API and shows charts of exchange rates of some foreign currencies against USD.